cocos/cocos-docs/en/scripting/scene-managing.md

 The `Bundle.loadScene` can only load scenes in this bundle and will not run scenes automatically, it also needs to be used with the `cc.director.runScene`. `Bundle.loadScene` provides more parameter loading control flow when you need to control loading parameters or do some post-processing after loading a scene.

-To load the scene in Asset Bundle, see [Asset Bundle](asset-bundle.md) for details.
+To load the scene in Asset Bundle, see [Asset Bundle](asset-bundle.md) documentation for details.

 ## Use persist node to managing multiple scenes and pass information among scenes